-In addition, lower reimbursement rates have reduced the demand for our MRI products, resulting in lower sales volumes.
+Lower reimbursement rates have reduced the demand for our MRI products, resulting in lower sales volumes.
 As a result of fewer sales, service revenues have decreased since as older scanners are taken out of service, there are fewer new scanners available to sign service contracts.

-The operating loss for the medical equipment segment increased from an operating loss of \$4.6 million in fiscal 2022 to an operating loss of \$5.9 million in fiscal 2023.
+The operating loss for the medical equipment segment increased from an operating loss of \$5.9 million in fiscal 2023 to an operating loss of \$7.0 million in fiscal 2024.
 The losses are attributable most significantly to the fact that costs increased by a greater amount than revenues.
-The increase in costs was primarily due to the increase in business activity which resulted in our increased revenues.